FraggedNoob/GitLabTransfer/README.md

 3. Create an empty project on your destination GitLab server
 4. In GitLabTransfer: set the project name for the destination server
 5. Compile your .java as you wish... (.class or put into a .jar)
-6. Test that you can access the destination server via "GitLabTransfer dprojlist (to see available projects)
+6. Test that you can access the destination server via `GitLabTransfer dprojlist` (to see available projects)
-7. Find your user ID on the destination server via "GitLabTransfer duserlist"
+7. Find your user ID on the destination server via `GitLabTransfer duserlist`
 8. In GitLabTransfer: set dstUserId and recompile
-9. Push up all the data into the new project on the destination server via "GitLabTransfer readsrc setdestproj putmile putissues putissuenotes"
+9. Push up all the data into the new project on the destination server via `GitLabTransfer readsrc setdestproj putmile putissues putissuenotes`